‘The Bachelorette’ Spoilers: Hannah Brown’s Dates Begin, Tantalizing Tidbits About Filming Emerge

 The men were divided into a green team and an orange team, and Bachelorette spoilers reveal that contestant Dustin Kendrick was injured and had to be attended to by medics.
 Not much more is known yet about his injury or the other dates Hannah has had thus far.

 Spoilers from Fleiss reveal that Brown’s second rose ceremony took place Thursday, March 21, and she should now be starting her next round of dates in Los Angeles.
-As Boston shares, Hannah and her men will soon move on to Newport, Rhode Island to film for an episode and then it’s likely that they’ll head abroad to some as-yet-unknown international locations.
+As Boston shares, Hannah and her men will soon move on to Newport, Rhode Island, to film for an episode and then it’s likely that they’ll head abroad to some as-yet-unknown international locations.

 Will Hannah find her future husband during her journey as The Bachelorette?
 As is typically the case, fans are somewhat divided on ABC’s decision to have her handing out roses.
 However, those who are excited to see her as this spring’s lead are anxious for additional spoilers and tidbits as her filming continues into early May.